Hakob Manandyan: Publicist and legal activities

-In 1909, he again passed exams as an extern at the University of Tartu (Dorpat), receiving a first-class diploma of Attorney-at-Law, after which he assumed the corresponding position in Baku, which at that time was mostly inhabited by Armenians and Armenian nobility.
+Additionally, in 1909, he again passed exams as an extern at the University of Tartu (Dorpat), receiving a first-class diploma of Attorney-at-Law, after which he assumed the corresponding position in Baku, which at that time was mostly inhabited by Armenians and Armenian nobility.
 Alongside his practice of law, Manandyan taught at Baku People's University from 1911 to 1913, and later at a local trade school from 1915 to 1919.
-In 1917 H. Manandyan worked in the Armenian magazine "Gorts" published in Baku, where he published a number of remarkable articles on the ideas of national self-consciousness and national self-determination, emphasizing that the nation, being a historical living force, "fights against all the obstacles that hinder its free existence".
+In 1917, Manandyan worked for the Armenian magazine "Gorts" published in Baku, where he published a number of articles on the ideas of national self-consciousness and national self-determination, emphasizing that the nation, being a historical living force, "fights against all the obstacles that hinder its free existence".
 He also offered pathways on how to implement national self-determination concepts.
-"Armenians, who have exerted all its efforts to safeguard its physical existence, should never forget that the protection of their spiritual essence is no less important for national self-assertion, and that tens of thousands of denationalizing Armenians who despise and disrespect their language and culture are more dangerous for its national existence and development than the external enemy", Manandyan wrote in his article.

-Despite the active public life and busyness, H. Manandyan tried to find time to do science as well.
-"I entirely devoted my free hours to the Armenological works that I had started in Etchmiadzin, specifically to the study of the Hellenophilic works in our bibliography" Manandyan wrote.
-Nevertheless, later he was honest with his brother that he regretted almost 15 years following the Seminary period, that he did not have enough opportunities to engage in science, which he considered a great loss for Armenian bibliography.